 - Longest touchdown pass tied 80 yards – Williams to Sanders

 This was one quarter we’re talking about!!
-Steve Foley had been Denver’s safety for many years, retired before the season to be replaced by Tony Lilly.
+Steve Foley had been Denver’s safety for many years, retired before the season and was replaced by Tony Lilly.
 Who spent Super Sunday chasing Redskins into the endzone and was subsequently let go after the game.
-Did not resign with another team.
+He did not resign with another team.